photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     As a measure of last resort, you may disable using TensorFlow for image classification and facial recognition.

 !!! example ""
     **Back us on [Patreon](https://www.patreon.com/photoprism) or [GitHub Sponsors](https://github.com/sponsors/photoprism).**
-    Your continued support helps us provide services like satellite maps and develop new features.
+    Your continued support helps us provide services like world maps and develop new features.
 Thank you! 💜

 ### Command-Line Interface ###